KazDragon/telnetpp/README.md

 # Stream-Unaware

 The Telnet++ library does not impose any requirement on any kind of data stream API.
-In order to accomplish this, it makes heavy use of continuation functions.
+In order to accomplish this, it makes heavy use of a channel concept.
 See the [telnetpp::session](include/telnetpp/session.hpp) class for an in-depth explanation of how this works.

 # Options